lidofinance/lido-frontend-template/MIGRATION.md

 ### Step 7.
 Add the `getServerSideProps` method on each page

 For the initial page load, `getInitialProps` will run on the server only. `getInitialProps` will then run on the client when navigating to a different route via the `next/link` component or by using `next/router`.
-However, we can export `getServerSideProps` on each page of our app to force Next to always run `getInitialProps` on the server, e.g.
+However, exporting `getServerSideProps` on each page of our app forces Next to always run `getInitialProps` on the server, e.g.

 ```js
 // pages/index.js